Equal opportunities in figures

 Since the reporting year 2019, the Equal Opportunities Report has been published as an online version with interactive elements, so that users can adapt the evaluations to their own interests.
 For example, they can click on the personnel category or organizational unit they want to view in more detail.
 We recommend viewing the presentation in full screen mode.
 To do so, please click on button "To full screen mode".

-The percentage of women in senior faculty positions (full professors) reached a new high of 34.1 %.
-The percentage of women among newly recruited professors was 40 %.
-In total, ten people were appointed full professors pursuant to § 98 of the Universities Act and started working at WU in 2023, including four women and six men.
-However, due to the small size of the absolute numbers (n[female professors]=36.24) and the underlying total number of employees in this personnel category (n[professors]=106.34), short-term fluctuations in these percentages should be interpreted with caution, as any individual female professor who leaves the university or goes on a leave of absence is enough to significantly change this ratio.
+The percentage of women in senior faculty positions (full professors) rose slightly to 34.55 %.
+The percentage of women among newly recruited professors was 50 %.
+In total, two people were appointed full professors pursuant to § 98 of the Universities Act and started working at WU in 2024, including one woman and one man.
+However, due to the small size of the absolute numbers (n[female professors]=36.50 FTE[1]) and the underlying total number of employees in this personnel category (n[professors]=105.65 FTE), short-term fluctuations in these percentages should be interpreted with caution, as any individual (female) professor who leaves the university or goes on a leave of absence is enough to significantly change this ratio.
 WU is implementing a number of measures to further increase the percentage of women in senior faculty (see our web pages on equal opportunities and gender equality).

-At the associate professor level the percentage of women fell by one percentage point to 44.6 %.
+At the associate professor level the percentage of women increased by around five percentage points to 49.9 % (34.95 FTE).

-At the senior assistant professor level the downward trend of recent years continued and the percentage of women at this level decreased to 38.5 % (compared to 40.4 % in the previous year).
+At the senior assistant professor level the downward trend of recent years has been stopped: the percentage of women rose by two percentage points to 40.6% (8.63 FTE).

-At the level of level of teaching and research associates (pre-docs) the percentage of women rose from 47.78 % to 49.71 %.
+At the level of teaching and research associates (pre-docs) the percentage of women dropped slightly to 49.0 % (162.55 FTE).

-At the second and third management levels in WU’s administrative staff, the share of women developed in opposite directions: At the second management level (heads of WU’s service units), the share of women among the management personnel remained constant at 45 %, while at the third management level (heads of individual divisions within service units) the share of women rose from 44 % to 52 %.
-There is still a considerable gap between these figures and the overall percentage of women among WU’s administrative staff (67 %).
+There has been a decline in the share of women at the second and third management levels in WU’s administrative staff: At the second management level (heads of WU’s service units), the share of women among the management personnel decreased by nearly 5 percentage points to 39.8%.
+At the third management level (heads of individual divisions within service units) the share of women fell by about 1 percentage point to 50.8%.
+There is still a considerable gap between these figures and the overall percentage of women among WU’s administrative staff (68 %).

 [2] Tenure-track positions are initially fixed-term positions subject to fulfillment of a qualification agreement, which then automatically results in permanent employment.